Standard Model Theory for the FCC-ee Tera-Z stage: Mellin--Barnes meets method of brackets

-In this section we introduce the Method of Brackets developed by Gonzalez in Ref.~\cite{Gonzalez:2007ry,Gonzalez:2010,Gonzalez:2010uz} and motivate our modifications (see Ref.~\cite{Prausa:2017frh}) in order to obtain MB representations instead of multi-fold sums.
+In this section, we introduce the method of brackets developed by Gonzalez \textit{et al.} in Refs.~\cite{Gonzalez:2007ry,Gonzalez:2010,Gonzalez:2010uz} and motivate our modifications (see Ref.~\cite{Prausa:2017frh}) in order to obtain {\mbr} representations instead of multifold sums.

 If a function $g(x)$ has a formal power series

 the integral